inspect_ai.agent

 Sandbox agent bridge.

-You should set OPENAI_BASE_URL=http://localhost:13131/v1 or ANTHROPIC_BASE_URL=http://localhost:13131 when executing the agent within the container and ensure that your agent targets the model name “inspect” when calling OpenAI or Anthropic.
+You should set OPENAI_BASE_URL=http://localhost:13131/v1, ANTHROPIC_BASE_URL=http://localhost:13131, or GOOGLE_GEMINI_BASE_URL=http://localhost:13131 when executing the agent within the container and ensure that your agent targets the model name “inspect” when calling OpenAI, Anthropic, or Google.
 Use “inspect/

 @contextlib.asynccontextmanager